diegolopezronda/dilopez-devops/README.md

 # Dilopez DevOps #
-This repo contains an Ubuntu 20.04 LTS Vagrantfile.
+This repo contains an Ubuntu 20.04 LTS Vagrantfile provisioned with:

+* Ansible
+* Git
+* Vim
+  * Tab spacing
+  * Highlights line 80
+  * Shows line numbers
+  * Molokai as color scheme
+* Docker
+* Docker Compose

+The installation of these tools is scripted as ansible playbooks, so Ansible is provided first by the Vagrantfile and then Ansible takes over.

 ## Virtual Machine Environment Instructions ##